 He has developed and managed several applied and research projects related to Carbon Capture Utilization and Storage (CCUS) and Carbon Capture and Storage (CCS) both in Europe and USA.
 He was a European Association of Engineers and Geoscientists (EAGE) CCS lecturer, and served as chairman of the 2015 EAGE International Workshop on CCS.
-He was a board member of the European Network of Excellence on the Geological Storage of CO2 (CO2GeoNet), and Norway representative on the European Network for Research in Geo-Energy (ENeRG).
 Dr. Hatzignatiou has organized and served on several SPE Technical Committees, is an Associate Editor of the SPE Reservoir Engineering journals, and is serving as reviewer in numerous scientific journals.
-He is a Chartered Engineer (CEng) and a European Engineer (EURING).

-- Carbon Capture Utilization and Storage An Engineering Perspective (p 47) - Fundamentals of CO2 Sequestration: Mechanisms and Processes (p 48)
+- Carbon Capture Utilization and Storage An Engineering Perspective (p 45) - Fundamentals of CO, Sequestration: Mechanisms and Processes (p 46)